-Despite popular belief, I am not all chocolate, bread and sweets.
+Despite popular belief, I am not all chocolate, bread, and sweets.
 I have an intense fondness for smoothies.
 Detox cactus smoothies, in particular.
 When I stumbled upon cactus leaves at my local produce store, I knew I had to share this delicious drink with you.
 I first discovered cactus smoothies in college (I’ve been coming up with a lot of college stories lately, haven’t I?)
-While on a hunt for chocolate in a train station.
-I came across this little place called Crusssh who happened to sell these awesome vegan double chocolate brownies (whaat?!).
+While on a hunt for chocolate in a train station, I came across this little place called Crusssh which happened to sell these awesome vegan double chocolate brownies (whaat?!).
 I also saw a sign that announced they were bringing back cactus smoothies.

 UPDATE: In the original recipe I shared, I also added aloe vera for my own twist.
 You can also add aloe vera if you want, but I honestly have been craving the real deal lately and took it back out.

 Prepping Cactus Leaves for a Detox Cactus Smoothie

 Prepping cactus leaves can seem daunting, but it is fairly easy.
 Wear clean gloves if you feel nervous about being pricked.

 Grab a brand new dish scrubber and gently scrub the cactus in the opposite direction of the needles.
 The cactus leave will start to feel slimy as the needles come off.
 Cut off the edges around the cactus leaf.

 Don’t have time to make this delish smoothie now?
 Pin it for later!

 Detox Cactus Smoothie